 If you thought relying in people to look after those all-important exchanges of data was risky, wait until you’ve built your ecosystem upon a stick house of API’s.
 For years, businesses saw ‘does this have an API’ as a golden ticket for a successful integration.

 But in reality, API’s are nowhere near smart or flexible enough to hold together a complex set of integrations.
 In a healthy and high-performing ecosystem of integrations data and information exchange is a many-to-many and multi-directional practice.
 And, is flexible enough to turn integrations on and off, or quickly switch to alternative configurations instantly.
 None of which can be achieved by system built upon API’s alone.
-Using Cloud Integration Hubs/next generation iPaaS, which predominantly pre-built connectors for the applications you are using, are a far more scalable and robust solution.
+Using Cloud Integration Hubs or next generation iPaaS, which predominantly pre-built connectors for the applications you are using, are a far more scalable and robust solution.

 Getting started with an next generation cloud integration